haoyungweng/video-translator/README.md

 If you need just the translated video without lip synchronization (which is faster to generate), you can stop the pipeline after step 4.

 **Note about video timing:** The pipeline adjusts the speed of video segments to match the duration of the translated audio.
 German sentences are often longer than their English equivalents, which may result in slowed-down video sections.
 This is normal and necessary to maintain synchronization between the video and the translated audio.

+## Sample Output

+For reference, sample outputs from the pipeline are included in the `samples` directory.
+These files demonstrate the results of running the pipeline on the default input files.
+You can use these as a reference to understand what to expect from each stage of the translation process.